khemritolya/desktopgalaxy/README.md

 ### Command Line Options

-> -h, --help       prints a help message
+ -h, --help       prints a help message

-> -f, --fpstarget  set the fps that desktopgalaxy will try to run at
+ -f, --fpstarget  set the fps that desktopgalaxy will try to run at

+                  DEFAULT: 20
+                  NOTE: Will not accept numbers < 5

-> -s, --seed       set the seed to generate galaxy from
+ -s, --seed       set the seed to generate galaxy from

+                  DEFAULT: 1234
+                  NOTE: value will be hashed, but the 'default' 1234 isn't

-> -e, --export     export the galaxy generated to a file (does not require argument)
+ -e, --export     export the galaxy generated to a file (does not require argument)

+                  DEFAULT: desktopgalaxy.txt
->                  NOTE: this will ignore file names starting with '-'
+                  NOTE: this will ignore file names starting with '-'

+ -a, --arms       number of arms the galaxy is to generate

+                  DEFAULT: 4, which is a reasonable number
+                  NOTE: Will not accept numbers < 0

+ -l, --length     length of the arms the galaxy is to generate

+                  DEFAULT: 200 (degrees)
+                  NOTE: Arms start a bit away from the center offset a bit

+ -c, --coef       expansion coefficient of the arms the galaxy is to generate

+                  DEFAULT: 1.15
+                  NOTE: A bit unstable, may result in arms dissapearing

 ### Requirements